-This requires that the option Anonymous read access permitted is enabled with the check mark in the Project view/ Tab web server/ Access protection area.
+This requires that the option Anonymous read access permitted is enabled in the.e80 project with the check mark in the Project view/ Tab web server/ Access protection area.

 Do not enter a user name.
 Instead, simply click on the Guest login button.